-The most lively places of Amorgos are Chora, Katapola and Aegiali, but, one should definitely visit some of the several beautiful villages like Lagada,Tholaria, and Arkesini.
+Amorgos has two small ports, Katapola and Aegiali, -the most lively places on the island along with Chora, the capital- that connect it with both Piraeus and the other Cycladic islands.
+One should definitely visit some, or all, of the several beautiful villages like Lagada,Tholaria,Potamos and Arkesini.
 The key feature of Amorgos is its extraordinary seafront, with beaches offering crystal clear waters.
 Amorgos is also known for its local festivals and its vibrant nightlife.

 The monastery of Panagia Hozoviotissa, Amorgos.
 Photo courtesy of GNTO by N. Kontos.

-The island was featured in Luc Besson's film The Big Blue (1988), in which Agia Anna and the monastery of Panagia Hozoviotissa can be seen.
+The island was featured in Luc Besson's film The Big Blue (1988), in which the rocky beach of Agia Anna and the monastery of Panagia Hozoviotissa can be seen.
 The monastery is situated on the cliff side, northeast of Chora.
-It was built early in the second millennium in order to house and protect a rare religious icon, dating from the year 812, from intruders.
+It was built early in the 2nd millennium in order to house and protect a rare Greek-Orthodox religious icon, dating from the year 812, from intruders.
 The icon is on public display inside the monastery.
 The monastery is active and houses three practicing monks.
 Amorgos was also featured in Giorgos Kordelas' film Ariadni(2002).

 Cafe in Chora, Amorgos.

 If you visit Amorgos during July and August, you should not miss the traditional fests that are held in its picturesque villages all around the island.
 On 25th and on the 26th of July, fests are held in Kato Meria and in Katapola.
-On the 6th of August, a big fest is held in Chora.
-People are gathered in Loza Square where spontaneous traditional dances take place under the songs of local musicians.
+On the 6th of August, a big fest is held in Chora, where people are gathered in Loza Square where spontaneous traditional dances take place under the songs of local musicians.
 Around the 15th of August, fests are held in Lagada, above the port of Aegiali.
-All the taverns have live music and people are strolling around and dancing under the sounds of music.
+Taverns have live music and people are strolling around and dancing under the sounds of music.